ory/k8s/docs/helm/hydra-maester.md

 | **ResponseTypes** | [string] | no       | ResponseTypes is an array of the OAuth 2.0 response type strings that the client can use at the authorization endpoint. | *id_token*, *code*, *token*
 | **Scope**         | string   | yes      | Scope is a string containing a space-separated list of scope values (as described in Section 3.3 of OAuth 2.0 [RFC6749]) that the client can use when requesting access tokens. | any string |

-Visit the [OAuth 2.0 Authorization Framework RFC page](https://tools.ietf.org/html/rfc6749) to learn more about OAuth2 clients.
+See the [OAuth 2.0 Authorization Framework RFC page](https://tools.ietf.org/html/rfc6749) to learn more about OAuth2 clients.

 The JSON schema specified in the CRD provides definitions for all available attributes.